samkumar/stormport/apps/EthernetShieldTest/README.md

 After this, we write the `SEND`  socket command to the command register for socket `s`.

 Then, the code reads the interrupt register `SnIR` at 0x4n02 until it has the value `SEND_OK`

+### Client Reading

+We monitor the interrupt register `SnIR` and mask it with the `RECV` flag 0x04.
+If this is 1, then we have some incoming data.

+UDP header is 8 bytes: 4 bytes is destination IP address, 2 bytes destination port number, 2 bytes designate byte size of data.
+Data comes right after.

+Find out how big the data is by reading the `SnRX_RSR` register until it gives the same value twice.
+This means that the packet is done sending.

+If the size is > 0, then we have data to read.
+Read the value of the Receive read pointer `SnRX_RD`, and copy data from there into your own buffer.
+Increment the `SnRX_RD` pointer by how much you read.

+Write the `Sock_RECV` command to the command register when you're done.
+Remember to loop until the command has been read.